Carl the Death Driver

 So Far: In the wake of Carl’s unexpected death, a mysterious vehicle bearing the license plate “LUVCARL” emerged from his garage and began terrorizing the neighborhood.
 What started as seemingly random acts of mischief quickly escalated into increasingly dangerous behavior.
 After destroying public property and drawing the attention of thrill-seeking teens, LUVCARL’s erratic actions culminated in a lethal cascade of collisions.
 Now, as we delve deeper into the story, we begin to uncover the complex history that shaped the events leading to this point.

-After more years of delay in moving toward the family community and actually starting a family of their own, Annette became determined to put the cart before the horse.
-If she could become pregnant, perhaps Carl would come out of his stubborn shell of stall tactics and rigid routines of ceaseless work.
-He might come to realize that a new living environment was necessary to raise a child and he might accept the viability of a lifestyle change through Annette’s secret stash of funds.
+After years of continuous delay to move toward the nearby family community and actually start a family of their own, Annette became determined to put the cart before the horse.
+If she could become pregnant, perhaps Carl would emerge from his stubborn shell of stall tactics and rigid routines of incessant work.
+He might come to realize that a new living environment was necessary to raise a child and he might accept the viability of a lifestyle change through Annetteโs secret stash of funds.

 In the end, a child is what Carl hoped and prayed for as well.
 And it developed into the greater imperative of their loving relationship as they faced an unforeseen struggle with infertility.
 After seeking the council of their regular doctor, a specialist placed Annette on a regimen of clomiphene citrate to bring about a regular ovulation cycle.
 When conception continued to elude the couple, the dosage was increased in subsequent cycles.
 A year later it was clear that the medication would not deliver the results the couple had hoped for.
-They stepped back from this desire for a child of their own and took an indefinite break from the painful pattern of anticipation, emotional fall, and rebuilding of confidence once again.
+They stepped back from this desire for a child of their own.
+They took an indefinite break from the emotional instability that came with each attempt and failure.

 There was no baby.
 There was abdominal swelling and other signs related to pregnancy, but Annette was not pregnant.
 By dinner time, she had found the courage to hide her most horrific thoughts.
-She did not share with Carl the visit to her doctor earlier that day, nor her appointment with an oncologist later in the week.
+She did not tell Carl about her visit to the doctorโs office earlier in the day, nor anything about her appointment with an oncologist later in the week.

 When Annette was initially diagnosed with stage III ovarian cancer, she was 34 years old.
 Before the exploratory surgery and the biopsies that confirmed the spread into her abdominal cavity and lymph nodes, Annette had many weeks of waiting filled with both hope and despair.
 Between the initial blood tests for tumor markers and the definitive diagnosis that came with surgery and pathological analysis of tissue samples, their life was in disarray.
 In these weeks, Carl could not process the worst and maintained a high degree of denial along with escape through work and self-made projects around the apartment.
 Annette experienced stifling anxiety.
 She did envision the worst and needed to do something that allowed her to express control and a degree of self-determination.
 Annette accessed her secret savings intended for the down payment of a family home and put the funds toward the purchase of a new car for Carl.